tomkelly111/Snap-Call-Coaching/README.md

 	Each link in the navbar will be highlighted if it represents the page that the user is on.

-	On smaller devices the navbar collapses into a burger icon but all features arer still available.
+	On smaller devices the navbar collapses into a burger icon but all features are still available.

 	![image](https://github.com/tomkelly111/trialworkspace/assets/111172617/f01a132e-6c03-4f05-b0ee-bc441b862fa4)